AmhedVargas/piRNAi-DB/README.md

 **Please note that due to space limitations we just uploaded one of the resultant outputs of the pipeline.
 Running the main shell scripts should recreate this and all other files used for piRNAi target identification**

 ## Shiny implementation
-Each resultan bed file was treated to be incorporated into the [piRNAi app](https://wormbuilder.dev/piRNAi/).
+Each resultant bed file was treated to be incorporated into the [piRNAi app](https://wormbuilder.dev/piRNAi/).
 The full description of how the files were prepared and the shinny app implemented can be found [here](https://github.com/AmhedVargas/piRNAi_v2).

 ## Note on finding the uniqueness of each sequence
 Finding words a defined length that appear once in a text is a trivial matter in computation; and so it's the case of finding sequences of n base pairs (k-mer) appearing once in a genome.
 However, the inclusion of mis-matches makes the number of computations required to solve this problem grow exponentially [[3]](https://ieeexplore.ieee.org/stamp/stamp.jsp?tp=&arnumber=7244195) rendering almost impossible to use a deterministic solution.
 For this reason, our pipeline used back and forth euristic and deterministic methods to come up with the list of uniquely targeting piRNAi sequences (see below).